NASA is set to return to the moon. Here are 4 reasons to go back

 As difficult a technological feat as the Apollo moon program proved, within seven years NASA had met Kennedy's challenge and ultimately sent a dozen astronauts to the surface on six missions between 1969 and 1972 at a cost of about $25 billion — roughly $250 billion in today's dollars.

 Sixty years after Kennedy's speech, NASA is again getting ready to send humans to the moon.
-The uncrewed Artemis I, the first test flight of the hardware that will be used to send astronauts later, is set to lift off Monday, if all goes well.
+NASA is planning a second attempt Saturday afternoon to launch the uncrewed Artemis I after a planned launch on Monday was scrubbed due to an engine issue.
+The mission is the first test flight of the hardware that will be used to send astronauts in the next few years.

 No doubt, many people are wondering: Why go back?